aryanmainkar/RobotPathNavigation/README.md

 Wheel Size: Diameter of 2.2 inches (LEGO Wheel Ø56 with Medium Azure Tire).

-Calculation: Using the wheel’s diameter, the circumference was derived to convert wheel rotations into travel distance.
+Calculation: Using the wheel's diameter, the circumference was derived to convert wheel rotations into travel distance.

 Formula: